klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Above, the chain transformer takes an arbitrary object, ignores it, calls runtime `exec`, and executes an arbitrary command (in this case `cmd /c calc`).

 The last pattern we'll see to understand how to reach RCE via deserialization works, is the "key creation via LazyMap key search miss".
-A LazyMap, in JAVA, is a decorator (function that can be applied to a Map) that gets execute whenever a key is requested in a Map.
-The terms "lazy" , refers to the fact that the (key, value) is not stored in the HashMap from the start, but it gets populated once the first call to the map forced the transformer to execute and fetch the value for the key.
+A LazyMap, in JAVA, is a decorator (function that can be applied to an object, a Map in this case) that gets executed whenever a key is requested in a Map, invoking a transformer.
+The terms "lazy" , refers to the fact that a map decorated with a LazyMap decorator isn't filled by (key, value) pairs from the start, but it gets populated once the first call to a map key forces the transformer to execute, fetching the correct value for the requested key.
 To understand how the proces works, we can see the following example:

 ```java
 import java.util.*;